Chart Color Schemes

 The level of general health in Chelmer is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Chelmer demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
-However, older and at-risk cohorts show higher rates of these conditions.
+However, among older and at-risk cohorts, the prevalence is higher than the nation's average.

-The rate of private health cover is exceptionally high in Chelmer, at approximately 66% of the total population (2,261 people), compared to the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 7.0 and 6.8% of residents respectively.
-A total of 73.3% of residents declare themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
-The area has 18.0% of residents aged 65 and over (619 people), which is higher than the 14.4% in Greater Brisbane.
+Approximately 66% of Chelmer's total population of 2,250 people have private health cover, which is exceptionally high compared to the national average of 55.7%.
+Mental health issues are the most common medical conditions in the area, affecting 7.0% of residents, followed by asthma at 6.8%.
+A total of 73.3% of Chelmer's residents declare themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
+The area has 18.0% of residents aged 65 and over, which is higher than the 14.4% in Greater Brisbane.

 Frequently Asked Questions - Health